JosiahJack/Citadel/README.md

 Install Instructions:
 Everything needed to play should be in the zip, though at first launch the path to your original game install .RES files is needed for audio.
 If installing a newer version, replace the old version.
 Saves should be compatible unless noted in the tag release notes.
-1. Download the tagged release (preferably latest).
+1. Download the latest tagged release.
 2. Extract it to a location of your choosing.
 For best results, install in your user directory so that Citadel has read/write access for save files.
 3. Launch Citadel.exe if on Windows, or Citadelv#.##.x86_64 on Linux (mark as executable if not already).